ryanf9802/React-FastAPI-App-Template/README.md

 │   ├─ models/              # Pydantic models for API route standardization │   ├─ services/            # Individual service modules in use throughout the application │
-├─ scripts/                 # Scripts used to manage the application.
-│                             Unless explicitly stated, these should not be directly run, │                             and instead should be run with commands │                             defined by ibcommon setup │
 ├─ .env                     # App-wide environment variables to configure application state.
-│                             This should not be in .gitignore, and SHOULD NOT contain any secrets!
-│
 └─
 ```